keketso-prog/AWS-RE-START-JOURNEY/README.md

 3.  **What can I do?** `Projects.md` & `Lab-Assessments.md`
 4.  **Visual Proof:** `Project-Gallery.md`

-🎯 Purpose & Value
+## 🎯 Purpose of this portfolio
-This repository demonstrates:
+This portfolio demonstrates:

-Technical Proficiency – Hands-on experience with cloud infrastructure and services Documentation Standards – Clear, organized technical communication Continuous Learning – Structured approach to skill development Problem-Solving Capability – Real-world application of theoretical knowledge Professional Development – Commitment to industry-recognized training and certification
+- Technical Proficiency – Hands-on experience with cloud infrastructure and services
+- Documentation Standards – Clear, organized technical communication
+- Continuous Learning – Structured approach to skill development
+- Problem-Solving Capability – Real-world application of theoretical knowledge
+- Professional Development – Commitment to industry-recognized training and certification